adoptium/aqa-tests/external/README.md

 1. Download/unpack the SDK that you want to test to your test machine
 1. `export TEST_JDK_HOME=</pathToWhereYouInstalledSDK>`
 1. `git clone https://github.com/adoptium/aqa-tests.git`
-1. `cd openjdk-tests`
+1. `cd aqa-tests`
 1. `./get.sh`
 1. `cd TKG`
 1. export required environment variables, BUILD_LIST and EXTRA_DOCKER_ARGS (example: `export BUILD_LIST=external/jacoco` and `export EXTRA_DOCKER_ARGS="-v $TEST_JDK_HOME:/opt/java/openjdk"`
 1. `make compile`              (This fetches test material and compiles it, based on build.xml files in the test directories)
-1. `make _jacoco_test`   (When you defined BUILD_LIST to point to a directory in [openjdk-tests/external](https://github.com/adoptium/aqa-tests/tree/master/external), then this is a testCaseName from the playlist.xml file within the directory you chose)
+1. `make _jacoco_test`   (When you defined BUILD_LIST to point to a directory in [aqa-tests/external](https://github.com/adoptium/aqa-tests/tree/master/external), then this is a testCaseName from the playlist.xml file within the directory you chose)

-When [running these from the command-line](https://github.com/adoptium/aqa-tests/blob/master/doc/userGuide.md#local-testing-via-make-targets-on-the-commandline), these tests are grouped under a make target called 'external', so 'make external' would run the entire set of tests found in the openjdk-tests/external directory.
+When [running these from the command-line](https://github.com/adoptium/aqa-tests/blob/master/doc/userGuide.md#local-testing-via-make-targets-on-the-commandline), these tests are grouped under a make target called 'external', so 'make external' would run the entire set of tests found in the aqa-tests/external directory.
 This is unadvisable!
 Limit what you compile and run, BUILD_LIST=external/`<someSubDirectory>`, and TARGET=`<testCaseNameFromSubdirPlaylist>`

 These tests run regularly and results can be found in [TRSS Third Party Application view](https://trss.adoptopenjdk.net/ThirdPartyAppView).